Canada's Speaker Anthony Rota resigns after Nazi in parliament row

 After first resisting calls to step down, Anthony Rota quit on Tuesday after meeting party leaders in Ottawa.

-"I must step down as your Speaker," he said in Parliament.
+"I must step down as your Speaker," he said in parliament.
 "I reiterate my profound regret."

-The incident last Friday incited global condemnation.
+The incident last Friday drew global condemnation.

-Yaroslav Hunka, 98, got a standing ovation after House of Commons Speaker Anthony Rota called him a "hero" during a Friday visit by Ukraine's president.
+Yaroslav Hunka, 98, got a standing ovation after Mr Rota called him a "hero" during a Friday visit by Ukraine's president.

 Mr Rota has said he did not know of Mr Hunka's Nazi ties and made a mistake in inviting him to attend the event.